nushell/nushell.github.io/book/dataframes.md

 ───┴─────────────────
 ```

-We can also do basic operations with both Series as well, as long as they have
+We can also do basic operations with two Series as long as they have the same
-the same data type
+data type

 ```shell
 > $new_2 - $new